psankar/vaiyakani/sqlite-perf-test-db-vs-inmem/README.md

 ###Lessons Learnt:
-* In my Thinkpad T430 with 8 GB RAM and QUAD core processor, both the programs took approximately 2 seconds for ta-wiki.sqlite which is about 560MB in size and had 8019817 records, with 3 columns.
+* In my Thinkpad T430 with 8 GB RAM and QUAD core processor, both the programs took approximately same time, in the order of milli-seconds for ta-wiki.sqlite which has 8019817 records, with 3 columns.
-* We need better search algorithms (for auto-completion) that work recursively (like a trie-cursor moder), instead of a full-table scan all the time.
 * in-memory vs disk does not matter if you have sufficient RAM.
 The linux kernel page mapping and/or the sqlite caching layer work really well, that choosing in-memory may never be useful.
 No wonder mongodb chose to let the linux kernel take care of caching.